JCMexplains/writing-for-success-2023/textbook.md

 - Qualitative visuals present images that appeal to the audience's emotions.

-## 10.10 Rhetorical Modes: End-of-Chapter Exercises
+## 10.10 Rhetorical Modes: End-of-chapter Exercises

 ### Exercises